apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 Registers can be categorized based on their field access patterns:

 - **Symmetric registers** contain only `@ReadWrite` and `@Reserved` fields.
-All functional fields can be both read from and written to, making the API for reading and writing consistent.
+You can read and write to all functional fields, making the API for reading and writing consistent.

 - **Asymmetric registers** contain `@ReadOnly` and/or `@WriteOnly` fields alongside other types.
-Different fields are available on different views (Read vs. Write), leading to a more complex API.
+Different fields are available on different views (Read vs. Write), that leads to a more complex API.

 When you call `status.read()`, Swift MMIO returns a `DeviceStatus.Read` view of the register.
 Similarly, when you call `status.write()`, you're working with a `DeviceStatus.Write` view.
-For symmetric registers, these views are identical—Swift MMIO uses type aliases to make `Read = ReadWrite` and `Write = ReadWrite`.
-This is why in our earlier examples, you could access all fields on both read and write views.
+For symmetric registers, these views are identical — Swift MMIO uses type aliases to make `Read = ReadWrite` and `Write = ReadWrite`.
+This is why, in our earlier examples, you could access all fields on both read and write views.

-Let's expand our `DeviceStatus` register to include fields with different access permissions:
+The following example expands the `DeviceStatus` register to include fields with different access permissions:

 ```swift
 import MMIO